JoshBClemons/gesture_recognition/README.md

     python manage.py model_orchestrator

 ## Areas of Improvement
-1. enable threading (e.g. using Celery) to process multiple requests simultaneously and to enable module execution timing
-2. deploy with flask/gunicorn/nginx stack
+1. deploy with flask/gunicorn/nginx stack
-3. enable model retraining using AWS SageMaker and Airflow
+2. enable model retraining using AWS SageMaker and Airflow
-4. retrain model with examples of non-gestures to reduce false positive rate
+3. retrain model with examples of non-gestures to reduce false positive rate
+4. refactor such that Flask debugger can operate without resetting all offline database tables
+5. serve prediction model with Tensorflow Serving to allow predictions to be performed in Celery task.
+This may significantly improve latency
-5. replace print statements with logging
+6. replace print statements with logging

 Please reach out to me at clemonsjoshua6@gmail.com if you have any suggestions for how to improve this application or the model that drives it.